emqx/emqx-tutorial/en/rule_engine/example.md

 # Configuration examples

+> Compatibility tip: The EMQ X v4.0 makes great adjustments to the SQL syntax of the Rule Engine.
+For v3.x upgrade users, please refer to the [Migration Guide](./ rule_engine.md#migration-guide) for adaptation.

 This article provides two examples to demonstrate the creation and use of the rules engine through the dashboard visual interface.